acend/argocd-basics-training/content/en/docs/07/helm.md

 ```
 {{% /details %}}

-Change for example the ingress hostname to something different in the `values-production.yaml` and verify whether you can access the new hostname
+Change for example the ingress hostname to something different in the `values-production.yaml` and verify whether you can access the new hostname.

 ## Task {{% param sectionnumber %}}.4: Delete the Applications